begin-theadventure/dxvk-caches/README.md

 # Security
 Read [dxvk/issues/764](https://github.com/doitsujin/dxvk/issues/764)

-If you're concerned, use [dxvk-async](https://github.com/Sporif/dxvk-async) instead.
+If you're concerned, use [dxvk-async](https://github.com/Sporif/dxvk-async) instead but it won't give as much of a performance boost as a (especially mature) precompiled state cache.